-By Dr. Schaefer, co-founder of Motiliti, a PPC agency in Austin
+By Dr. Schaefer, co-founder of Motiliti, an Austin SEO Agency

 Prior to the internet, we pretty much called all forms of marketing exposure advertising.
 However, directories like the yellow pages were actually the first types of “Search marketing.”
 I remember when my business decided to drop the Yellow Pages in 2004.
 My yellow page rep warned me of the dire consequences.
 I, in turn, warned him to get for retirement as quickly as possible cause the yellow pages only had a few years left.
 Now here we are 14 years later, and you can count the ads in an entire yellow page category on the one hand.
 Of course, the way this advertising worked was that people came to the YP for information about available options to satisfy their needs, searched by category and hopefully they saw your advertisement in the process.
 If you wanted more exposure, you just needed to purchase a bigger ad.
 There were “free” listings, but you stood far less chance of getting a call from one of those.
 It was pretty simple, and it still is.